 - Survivor’s Benefits

-In the year 2017, we won $150 million for our clients.
+In the year 2018, we won over $160 million for our clients.
 We will put this kind of experience to work on your case to help you receive the multi-vehicle accident compensation you deserve.
 You will not be charged any fees until your accident case is settled.
-Contact us today online or by phone at 855-MIKE-WINS for answers to your questions or to set up your free consultation.
+Contact us today online or by phone at 855-MIKE-WINS for answers to your accident questions or to set up your free consultation.

 *This data is from 2016, the most recent year of reporting as of this posting.